microsoft/vstest-docs/docs/extensions/datacollector.md

 Logs sent by DataCollectors will be displayed in console logger and can also be viewed in .trx report, if specified.

 ## Samples
-1. We have implemented a sample data collector(here)[https://github.com/Microsoft/vstest/tree/master/test/TestAssets/OutOfProcDataCollector].
+1. We have implemented a sample data collector [here](https://github.com/Microsoft/vstest/tree/master/test/TestAssets/OutOfProcDataCollector).